 Aegon Levensverzekering uses a Partial Internal Model (PIM) to calculate the solvency position.
 Aegon's internal model was approved by the College of Supervisors as part of the Internal Model Application Process.
-Aegon is of the opinion a (partial) internal model is a better representation of the actual risk, since this contains Company specific modelling and sensitivities as opposed to industry-wide approximations included in the standard formula methodology.
-When using the standard formula of the Solvency II legislative framework, we have not applied simplified calculations or undertaking specific parameters for any of the risk modules and sub-risk modules.
+Aegon is of the opinion a (partial) internal model is a better representation of the actual risk, since this contains Company specific modelling and sensitivities as opposed to industrywide approximations included in the standard formula methodology.
+When using the standard formula of the Solvency II legislative framework, Aegon Levensverzekering has not applied simplified calculations or undertaking specific parameters for any of the risk modules and sub-risk modules.
+B. System of governance

-With respect to the own funds of Aegon Levensverzekering, the liability calculation includes the use of the Volatility Adjustment ("VA"), but includes neither the use of transitional measures, nor of the matching adjustment.
-Aegon Levensverzekering uses a PIM to calculate the SCR for its life insurance activities under Solvency II.
-The PIM was approved by DNB on November 26, 2015, concluding the Internal Model Application Process ("IMAP").
-After the initial IMAP, Aegon Levensverzekering has implemented several major changes, solving a number of outstanding methodological matters with respect to the partial internal model in 2018, following DNB approval.
+With respect to the Eligible own Funds of Aegon Levensverzekering, the liability calculation includes the use of the Volatility Adjustment (VA) but does not include the use of any transitional measures.
+Aegon Levensverzekering uses a Partial Internal Model to calculate the SCR for its life insurance activities under Solvency II.
+The Partial Internal Model was approved by DNB on November 26, 2015, concluding the Internal Model Application Process.
+Following the Internal Model Application Process, Aegon Levensverzekering made several major changes to its PIM, the latest in 2020, all of which have been approved by the DNB.